TylerMcCraw/TylerMcCraw.github.io/_posts/2016-07-10-reverse-engineer.md

 {% highlight bash %}
 ~/Desktop/dex2jar-2.0/d2j-dex2jar.sh ~/Desktop/dummy_app.apk
 {% endhighlight %}

 You'll notice that you now have a file titled something like "dummy_app-dex2jar.jar" in your current directory.
 This file was converted from the APK's classes.dex (Dalvik Executable) file.
 This jar contains the APK's java code!
 All we need now is a tool to decompile the jar.

 ## Step 3: Decompile the Jar using JD-GUI
-Latest installation instructions on this tool can be found here: http://jd.benow.ca/ Alternatively, you can use any java decompiler tool that you prefer.
+Latest installation instructions on this tool can be found [here](http://jd.benow.ca/) Alternatively, you can use any java decompiler tool that you prefer.
 This step isn't necessarily specific to Android decompilation.

 1. Extract the JD-GUI tool from the download
 2. Double click on the tool (.jar file for Mac) to open it.
 3. Using the tool, click on "Open a file" and select the jar file that was extracted using dex2jar in Step 2 above.

 JD-GUI should now show folders containing the Java class files.
 These aren't going to be exactly as they are in the developer's Android project because they are the decompiled short-form classes, as I mentioned earlier.
 If you'd like to save the decompiled class files, just click on File -> Save All Sources.
-Take a look at the before and after Java class files here: https://gist.github.com/TylerMcCraw/fc62a13a6ec4a9877858db853d274f6d
+Take a look at the before and after Java class files in my gist here: https://gist.github.com/TylerMcCraw/fc62a13a6ec4a9877858db853d274f6d

 That's it!
 Now that you have the source code and the Android resource files, you can use it to help you get a glimpse of how the application is architected and to decipher how the application works.